What Is Debt Management? Meaning, Process, & Key Benefits

 2. Creating a Repayment Plan: Once the debt is assessed, the next step is to create a repayment plan.
 This plan should focus on paying off high-interest debts first while ensuring that minimum payments are made on other debts.
 A structured plan provides a clear roadmap for how the debt will be cleared over time.

 3. Negotiating with Creditors: In some cases, negotiating with creditors can lead to better repayment terms, such as lower interest rates, reduced fees, or extended repayment periods.
-Debt management often involves working with creditors to create a more manageable payment plan that fits within the individual's or business's budget.
+It's often involves working with creditors to create a more manageable payment plan that fits within the individual's or business's budget.

 4. Debt Consolidation: Debt consolidation is a common debt management strategy where multiple debts are combined into a single loan with a lower interest rate.
 This simplifies repayment by reducing the number of payments and can save money in interest charges over time.